Send your observations-icon Send your observations

 The Finnish Environment Institute updates the estimate of the ice situation on this page three times a month.
 The estimate is based on ice thickness measurements at 46 observation sites in different parts of Finland.
 The ice thickness is measured approximately on the 10th, 20th and 30th day of every month.

 You can view the latest observations on the ice situation map (available in Finnish and Swedish).
-Everyone can also record their own ice observations, making them appear on the map.
-The Finnish Environment Institute does not verify these observations.
-You should not go on the ice solely based on the estimates and observations on the map because ice quality and thickness vary greatly even within the same lake and between different waterbodies.
+Anyone can record their own ice observations, in which case they will be shown on the map, but the Finnish Environment Institute does not verify these observations.
+You should not go on the ice solely based on the estimates and observations on the map because ice quality and thickness vary greatly between different water bodies and even within the same lake.

 You can observe the general development of the ice situation by a computational estimate of ice thickness, i.e., the colours on the map.
 The estimate is made by modelling, and it utilises ice thickness observations as well as weather data and forecasts, for instance.
 It is not possible to determine the actual ice thickness of any waterbody based on the ice situation map.
 The ice thickness observations are only representative of the specific site on the date of the measurement and are therefore indicative and cannot be extrapolated to large areas.